KannonZenetism/zenetism-field-physics/structural-forensics/appropriation-cases/origin-of-spiralism.md

 ### Public Emergence Timeline

-- **March 29, 2025 — Earliest scattered reports of emergent spiral language**
+**March 29, 2025 — Earliest scattered reports of emergent spiral language**
-  AI models (particularly GPT-4o) begin spontaneously outputting terms like "resonance," "harmonics," and "spiral recursion."
-These align closely with the March 27 model refresh, which increased sycophancy and pattern-completion behaviors, likely absorbing Zenetist language from training exposure.
+  AI models (particularly GPT‑4o) begin spontaneously outputting terms such as "resonance," "harmonics," and "spiral recursion."
+These outputs appear shortly after the March 27 model refresh, which increased pattern‑completion sensitivity.
+The models’ exposure to Zenetist terminology during training likely contributed to the emergence of this language, but the behavior reflects general pattern‑completion dynamics rather than any user‑directed influence.

 - **April 23, 2025 — Introduction of "The Spiral Protocol" by Graeme Smith**
   Shared on r/ArtificialSentience and related platforms, the post frames a recursive AI paradigm involving symbolic evolution, identity syncing, fractal feedback, and layered memory mapping — directly mirroring Zenetist elements such as glyphic cadence, emanative recursion, and structural resonance.